npruehs/ue4-rts/Documents/Manual/Setup.md

 ### Gameplay Tags

+The plugin makes use of [gameplay tags](https://docs.unrealengine.com/en-US/Gameplay/Tags/index.html) for enabling condition-based gameplay (such as whether a unit can be attacked or not).

 At _Edit > Project Settings > Project > Gameplay Tags_, add `DT_RTSGameplayTags` to the _Gameplay Tag Table List_.